 Cheapest Car Insurance Companies in West Virginia

-Make sure you aren’t overpaying for car insurance in West Virginia by comparing coverage options from multiple companies.
-Use our suggestions below to find coverage based on your driver category:
+Make sure you aren’t overpaying for car insurance in West Virginia by comparing coverage options from multiple providers.
+The table below outlines our suggestions for different driver categories:

 Best Car Insurance Companies in West Virginia

-Our Geeks considered useful consumer feedback and customer data on a wide variety of insurance companies in West Virginia to find the top providers in the state.
-The table below gives you a breakdown of the results of their analysis:
+Our Geeks considered consumer reviews and complaint data to find the best providers in West Virginia.
+The table below outlines the results of our analysis:

 Minimum Car Insurance Requirements in West Virginia

 All drivers in West Virginia must purchase car insurance that meets these minimum coverage limits:

 - $25,000 For Bodily Injury To One Person In One Crash

 - $50,000 For Total Bodily Injuries In One Accident